theoryno3/css-html-js-minify/README.md

 # '@charset utf-8;body{width:50px}p{margin-top:1em}'
 ```

 The optional arguments that these functions take are almost the same as the command-line flags; check the list above (just use add_hash instead of hash).
+Additionally, you can force a specific path for the output files using ``output_path``.

 # Install permanently on the system: